 Results:

-• Tesla: When looking at Scope 1 & 2 only, ranked in top 14% (automotive industry honor student); after including Scope 3, dropped to 64th percentile.
+• Tesla: When looking at Scope 1 & 2 only, ranked in the top 14% (automotive industry honor student); after including Scope 3, dropped to the 64th percentile.
 Down a full 50 percentiles—from top tier directly to bottom tier.

 What Does This Mean for Taiwan Companies?